Dabima Best Practices for Students

 <img src="/files/qIc4yj6sLMSzHW50RYQq" alt="" height="85" width="248">

-Select the Activities List or Academic Honors & Awards List task to manage your information.
+Select tasks such as the Activities List or Academic Honors & Awards List in the Common App section or Work Experience in the UC app to manage your information.
 Dabima saves a draft of your active changes.
 Select Edit to begin, then Save to keep your changes or Cancel to discard them.

 * Team and org members have read-only access unless your counselor has explicit edit permission.
 They can provide feedback you may incorporate at your discretion.

-* You can create as many activities as you like, though the Common App supports a maximum of 10.
+* You can create as many activities as you like, though the shared application will have maximum limits (e.g. Common App supports a maximum of 10)

 * Character limits are not enforced, but Dabima will visually indicate when you are over the limit.